 Solenn Gratien – Student services administration

 Before joining our team, Pauline worked for 5 years serving people with disabilities or loss of autonomy.
 She completed her scientific baccalaureate at the school of second chances.
 Since August 2017, under a work-study contract with ArtFX, she has been simultaneously enriching her administrative and accounting skills while utilizing them to support the school’s various needs.

-Agathe Turlotte – Responsible for Admissions
+Agathe Turlotte – Head of Admissions

 MARGOT GEOFFROY – Communications Manager